 She specializes in all types of photography but she is well known for her love of her community.

-Robyn, our performance facilitator extraordinaire from 2019, is back again this year to lead the campers in dance and “wild things” puppets at play.
+Robyn, our performance facilitator extraordinaire from 2019 and 2021, is back again this year to lead the campers in drama, movement and performance with “cycles” as the theme.

 Robyn Smith grew up in the small village of Flesherton, where she caught the creative bug from the many artists, musicians and theatre folks in her community.
 Robyn has taught dance and drama through community programs in Peterborough and Flesherton and has performed with Atelier Ludmilla, Nozhem Theatre, the Motley Collective the Theatre on King, appearing in a number of productions including events such as the Precarious Festival, the Bernie Martin Festival, and Public Energy’s Emergency dance festival.
 Robyn moved to Peterborough in 2006 to pursue a degree in Indigenous Environmental Studies then a B.Ed from Trent University, and now lives in Havelock.
 Robyn is a French Immersion teacher and arts infusion and environmental education are a strong focus in her kindergarten/grade 1 classroom.

 Skye is silk-screening and decorating t-shirts with the teens and camp coordinators.
 She is doing a streamer and kite making project with the junior camp.
 Skye is also silk-screening with the Teens during the leadership program.